 What is a combi boiler and how does it work?

-A combi (or combination) boiler is a high-efficiency water heater and a central heating boiler, combined within one compact unit.
-Hot water is provided on demand rather that stored in a water tank meaning you can have a nice hot shower, run a long bath or have the heating on all day wihtout having the worry of running out of hot water.
+A combi boiler (or combination boiler) is a high-efficiency water heater and central heating boiler, combined within one compact unit.
+Hot water is provided on demand rather than stored in a water tank means you can have a nice hot shower, run a long bath or have the heating on all day without having the worry of running out of hot water.

 Why you should choose a combi?